 The bureaucracy entailed may not be as onerous as some would suspect.
 Companies already report their employees’ salaries and wages to the IRS.
 Pursuant to the Sustainable Salaries Act, the IRS will compile this information and submit it to the U.S. Department of Labor.
 If a company violates the act, it will face criminal penalties and fines in proportion to excess salaries, and CEOs may even face jail time in egregious cases.

 The following is a conceivable Section 3 (Declarations) of the Sustainable Salaries Act.
 This should give readers a better sense of how the law would function and provide a starting point for conversation on sectoral salary capping.
 As the act is further developed, some of the subsections may be broken out into full sections.

 Enforcing salary caps pursuant to a Sustainable Salaries Act is just one step toward a steady state economy, but a crucial one.
 By reducing income inequality, we move closer to not only a more equitable society, but a more sustainable one as well.

 [i] According to a study in Italy, where the Gini coefficient was mapped against life expectancy at birth, income inequality was shown to have a significant negative correlation with life expectancy.
 G.A.
 Cornia, R. Gnesotto, R. Mistry, R. De Vogli.
 2005.
 Has the relation between income inequality and life expectancy disappeared?
 Evidence from Italy and top industrialised countries.
 Journal of Epidemiology and Community Health 59(2):158–162.

-Ashfia Khan is a Policy Specialist with the Center for the Advancement of the Steady State Economy (CASSE) and a prior CASSE Legal Intern.
+Ashfia Khan is the Policy Specialist at CASSE, and a former CASSE Legal Intern.
 She is also pursuing a J.D. at George Washington University.